price2high/Creating-a-Cyborg/Knowledge Shared, Power Gained – The Gift of the Elder Hacker.md

 ### 💻 The Gift: An Arch-Powered MacBook

-Later that evening, while checking BIOS configs and loading drivers from a side terminal, they said:
+While checking BIOS configs and loading drivers from a side terminal, they said:

 > *"You’re always helping folks.
 Making sure no one’s left behind.
 Keep this going."*